woodruffw/screenfetch-c/README.md

 Just be sure that screenfetch-c.h is in the same directory, as it contains all of screenfetch-c.c's prototypes and macros.

-_Note:_ For some reason, compiling screenfetch-c on Lubuntu results in a bunch of implicit warnings, despite unistd.h and all required functions being present.
-If this occurs for you, just add the '-w' flag to your compilation command to suppress the warnings.

 ### Examples:

 ![alt tag] (http://puu.sh/4bxE9.png)